zilliqalight/zilliqa-light-wallet/README.md

 ## Install from google store
 POST THE LINK HERE

-## how to install the wallet locally
+## Install the wallet from source code

 Prerequisite: yarn, git, node